 Key 2: Prayer and Victory

-The second consideration in victory over anxiety is learning to pray right (Phil.
-4:6), asking God to supply our needs and then trusting Him to do that according to His will and wisdom, not demanding our own selfish desires.
+The second consideration in victory over anxiety is learning to pray right (Philippians 4:6), asking God to supply our needs and then trusting Him to do that according to His will and wisdom, not demanding our own selfish desires.